How To Protect Your Kiln Shelf From Melting Glaze

 How many coats should be applied?

 Two coats are the best.
 One coat in one direction and the second coat in the other direction.
 Some potters do one coat, and some do three.
-It’s best not to apply more than two layers because there is a greater chance of the kiln wash flaking.
-If the kiln wash is applied too thick, it will flake, and the flakes will fly around inside the kiln and stick to your pottery.
+It’s best not to apply more than 2 layers because there is a greater chance the kiln wash will flake.
+If the kiln wash is applied too thickly, it will flake, and the flakes will fly around inside the kiln and stick to your pottery.

 How long should you wait in between coats?